jazzlife/jump/readme.md

 Jump allows only `60` Ajax request per minute from an IP address and `120` regular HTTP requests per minute from an IP address.

-> **Note:** These limits can me modified in `/bootstrap/app.php`
+> These limits can me modified in `/bootstrap/app.php`

 <br>

 #### Data Manager

-Data Manager is a Class which contains a store of key-value pairs with data used by the Vue Components and the translation of the Application.
+Data Manager is a class which contains a store of key-value pairs with data used by the Vue Components and the translation of the Application.

-Data Manager sends it's values to Vuex Store.
+> Data Manager sends it's values to Vuex Store.

 ###### Usage: